-The best Ultrabooks are like the ultimate status symbol in school.
-While everyone else has big and bulky Chromebooks or budget laptops, you’ll whip out a much thinner, lighter and faster machine packed with the best SSDs and processors you can only find in the best laptops today.
+The best Ultrabooks are the ultimate status symbol, especially if you’re a student or if you spend a lot of time in the local Coffee shop.
+While everyone has big and bulky Chromebooks or budget laptops, you’ll whip out a thinner, lighter and faster machine with the best SSDs and processors you can get in a laptop.

 1. Huawei MateBook X Pro